vague2k/huez.nvim/README.md

 #### Can I change the directory where the colorscheme file is created?

-Technically... yes.
-But I highly encourage leaving the file_path and the dotfile's name as their default values.
+Yes.
+But I reccommend leaving the file_path and the dotfile's name as their default values, but if you end up changing it and find a bug, please file an issue!

 ## ❤️ Acknowledgements